Use Case: Privacy-Preserving Consumer Behavior Model Training

 - who is authorized to submit the training task

-- which privacy, policy, and version constraints apply
+- which privacy, policy, and version constraints apply, including total privacy budget allocation across all training rounds

 - what outputs count as the protocol-evaluated training result